mechaman111/spnati/creator-docs/docs/policy/rules.md

 Note that a character's anatomy should match the character's sex and gender.
 This is partially a game code limitation.

-**Note:** in the past, this rule was waived during April Fool's events.
-Going forward, we will adhere to this rule for any future April Fool's characters.
-However, clemency can be sought for April Fool's 2021 characters ahead of time from the mod team.

 ## No Non-Consensual Activities

 All characters must be at The Inventory and engage in sexual activities of their own free will.